Postage stamps and postal history of Switzerland: Basel

+Berne

 In 1675, Beat Fischer von Reichenbach was granted permission to operate a private postal service in Bern, Switzerland.
 The building next to the Berne Minster Gothic Chapel in Berne was used as a post office from 1675 to 1883.
 The service was named for him "Fischerpost".
 The service operated until 1832.
 Beat Fischer von Reichenbach was knighted by Leopold I, Holy Roman Emperor for establishing postal services between Germany and Spain.
 In 1975 a postage stamp dedicated to Beat Fischer von Reichenbach was issued in Switzerland.